flybywiresim/aircraft/fbw-common/src/wasm/cpp-msfs-framework/README.md

 It allows to specify either an event-name or an instance of an ClientEvent object to write data back to the sim.

+One major difference of SimObjects to Named or Aircraft Variables is that SimObjects are read asynchronously from the sim.
+This means that the data is not available at the time of the call to the read function.
+Instead, the data is received via SimConnect Callback in the next tick.
+Although this is all handled automatically by the DataManager it is important to understand this difference.

 It is based on the CacheableVariable - see above.